BitcoinDesign/Guide/guide/getting-started/visual-language.md

    height = 133
 %}

 In digital product design, there are times when a minimally expressive approach is what’s needed.
 For example, when a user makes a transaction, we want them to focus.
-At other times, illustrations and stronger visual elements are more appropriate, and this is where we can take advantage of the creative freedom Bitcoin affords.
+At other times, illustrations and stronger visual elements are more appropriate, and this is where we can take advantage of the creative freedom bitcoin affords.

 ## The Lightning network

 Since the first Lightning implementation in 2018, a distinct visual identity has developed around the Lightning network based on a simple yellow lightning bolt icon.
-Sometimes, Lightning software and services completely forego common elements of Bitcoin branding (the color orange, the Bitcoin symbol, etc.) and instead use the color yellow, a lightning bolt symbol, and metaphors for electricity.
+Sometimes, Lightning software and services completely forego common elements of bitcoin branding (the color orange, the bitcoin symbol, etc.) and instead use the color yellow, a lightning bolt symbol, and metaphors for electricity.

 <div class="image-gallery" markdown="1">